gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [recommended PyPI](https://github.com/python/cpython/issues/151024#issuecomment-4640666387), where that maintenance tradeoff belonged to me.

-I had planned to contribute the accelerator to CPython, so the rejection changed more than its package name.
+The rejection stung because I had planned to contribute the accelerator to CPython; it changed more than the package name.
 The core developers' reasoning held: code in the standard library must build across its platform range and remain maintainable for decades.
 Hand-written vector paths create a permanent cost while `HTMLParser` and a possible shared `xml.escape` design remain unsettled.
 PyPI moved that cost to the project choosing the speedup.

+I got a better result than my original plan because I could pursue the same problem without asking CPython to own the cost.
+I used the rejection to define the experiment.
+With the standard library's maintenance limits removed, how fast could HTML-domain work become?

 I took the experiment to PyPI, outside the standard library's portability constraint.
 Three functions grew into [turbohtml](https://turbohtml.readthedocs.io/), a typed HTML toolkit over one C core.
 It matches `html.escape`,